petsc/petsc/doc/manual/getting_started.rst

 machines will have compilation commands as determined by the configuration process.
 See :any:`sec_writing_application_codes` for a discussion about how to compile your PETSc programs.
-Users who are experiencing difficulties linking PETSc programs should refer to the FAQ on the PETSc website https://petsc.org/ or given in the file ``$PETSC_DIR/docs/faq.html``.
+Users who are experiencing difficulties linking PETSc programs should refer to the `FAQ <https://petsc.org/release/faq/>`__.

 .. code-block:: none